DanielHaring/TYPO3-Crystalis/Documentation/Html5Video/Add/Index.rst

 Adding a new element
 ^^^^^^^^^^^^^^^^^^^^

-Embedding HTMl5 videos doesn't differ much from adding common elements and only requires a few clicks.
+Embedding HTML5 videos doesn't differ much from adding common elements and only requires a few clicks.
 Firstly select the page of your choice and create a new content element the way you are used to.

 .. figure:: ../../Images/Html5Video/CreateElement.jpg
    :alt: Add a HTML5 Video content element

-The HTML5 Video element is located in "Special elements" tab **(1)** and is named "HTML5 Video" **(2)**.
+The HTML5 Video element is located in *"Special elements"* tab **(1)** and is named *"HTML5 Video"* **(2)**.

 .. figure:: ../../Images/Html5Video/VideoTab.jpg
    :alt: The Video tab inside HTML5 Video content element

-The form that is loaded after your selection is similar to any other element, but provides an additional tab called "Video" **(3)**.
+The form that is loaded after your selection is similar to any other element, but provides an additional tab called *"Video"* **(3)**.
 The Options herein are self-explanatory and allow you to add various sources and change the appearance of the element.
-Altough all settings are optional, it is highly recommended to define width and height of the video.
+Altough all *Settings* are optional, it is highly recommended to define width and height of the video.
 If omitted an auto-detection algorithm tries to extract the dimensions of your sources but this does not work very well in current release.